RealTonyShaw/COVID-19-preprocess/README.md

 # Data Files

 `src.paths.file_paths` stores paths to the data which were not uploaded due to the file size limitation of GitHub.
-The files missing are listed below:
+Missing data files are listed below:
 * `covid_amino_acids_path` contains virus types and their corresponding amino acids sequence.
 * `covid_metadata_path` contains virus types and their corresponding discovery time.
 * `covid_dna_sequences_path` contains virus types and their corresponding DNA sequence.